amarjaleel1/modern-os-course/docs/modules.md

 - [ ] Completed System Overview
 - [ ] Completed OS Structure

-## 📝 Quiz Completion Tracking
+## 🧠 Interactive Quizzes

 Track your quiz completion for each module:
-- [ ] Completed Quiz for Introduction to Operating Systems
+- [ ] Completed Quiz for Module 1: Introduction to Operating Systems
-- [ ] Completed Quiz for Process Management
+- [ ] Completed Quiz for Module 2: Process Management

 ## 📅 Schedule